 It’s all so completely overwhelming.
-There you are just cruising along through the high school years when BAM!
-You get a letter over the summer from the school’s “senior picture photography studio” with the date for your child’s SENIOR PICTURE.
+There you are, just cruising through the high school years, when BAM!
+You get a letter from the school’s “senior picture photography studio” over the summer with the date for your child’s SENIOR PICTURE.

 What?
 A senior picture?
 But I don’t have a senior yet!

 Oh, but you do.
-Because while you blinked, that awkward nervous freshman-the one who has been eating you out of house and home and memorizing try theorems at 1 a.m. for the last three years — woke up with a beard and an appointment time for his high school senior picture.
+Because while you blinked, that awkward, nervous freshman-the one who has been eating you out of house and home and memorizing trig theorems at 1 a.m. for the last three years — woke up with a beard and an appointment time for his high school senior picture.

-Because of course — while there’s a load of all the “senior” things you must do this year (and not forget to do!)- there are also plenty of things you are allowed to totally let go and not stress or worry about.
+Because, of course — while there’s a load of all the “senior” things you must do this year (and not forget to do!), there are plenty of things you are allowed to let go of and not stress or worry about totally.
 And from one been there done that mom to another, you’re gonna need to concentrate on how to reduce your stress load this year, not add to it.
 Trust me.

 1. Where everyone else’s kid is going to college

 Stop.
 Just stop right there.
 Do not get into conversations/debates/comparisons about who is going where and with what scholarship.
 Ivy?
 State college?
 Private college?
 Community college?
 Trade school?
 Military?
 Workforce?